arcaravaggi/CV/README.md

 [Referees](https://github.com/arcaravaggi/CV/blob/master/Anthony_Caravaggi_CV.md#referees)

-A pdf copy of my CV is also available in this repo.
+A pdf copy of my CV is also available in this repo or by [clicking here](https://github.com/arcaravaggi/CV/blob/master/A_Caravaggi_academic_CV.pdf).